teresa-m/training-material/topics/community/tutorials/community-workflow-table/tutorial.md

 # Add your community to the Galaxy CoDex

 You first need to check if your Community is in the [Galaxy CoDex](https://github.com/galaxyproject/galaxy_codex/tree/main/communities), a central resource for Galaxy communities.
-If the community is already there, you can move to the next tutorial of the learning pathway to include tools, tutorials and workflows.
+If the community is already there, you can move to the next step of this tutorial.

-If you community is not already included, follow this tutorial :
+If you community is not already included, follow this step :
 > <hands-on-title>Add your community to the Galaxy CoDex</hands-on-title>
 >
-> You need to create a new folder in the data/community folder within Galaxy Codex code source.
+> You need to create a new folder in the data/community folder within Galaxy CoDex code source.
 > 1. If not already done, fork the [Galaxy Codex repository](https://github.com/galaxyproject/galaxy_codex)
 > 2. Go to the `communities` folder
 > 3. Click on **Add file** in the drop-down menu at the top